Adam Air Flight 574: Search and rescue efforts

-3,600 army and police personnel were mobilised in the search for the missing aircraft.
-One Boeing 737-200 surveillance plane, two infrared-equipped Fokker-50 aircraft from the Republic of Singapore Air Force, a Navy Nomad plane and six helicopters were dispatched to aid searching for the missing plane from the air.
-The Indonesian sonar-equipped ship Pulau Rengat, capable of detecting underwater metallic objects later joined the team, equipped with a mini remote-controlled submarine.
+About 3,600 army and police personnel were mobilised in the search for the missing aircraft.
+One Boeing 737-200 surveillance plane, two infrared-equipped Fokker-50 aircraft from the Republic of Singapore Air Force, a Navy Nomad plane, and six helicopters were dispatched to aid searching for the missing plane from the air.
+The Indonesian sonar-equipped ship Pulau Rengat, capable of detecting underwater metallic objects, later joined the team, equipped with a remote-controlled minisubmarine.
 It searched the sea for five days between 3 and 8 January, without success.

 Naval ships combed the Makassar Strait while military personnel went through jungles and mountains of Sulawesi.
 In the face of heavy rain and strong winds in the area, the search efforts, coordinated from Makassar city, were focused in the area between the coastal town of Majene and the mountainous region of Toraja.
-The search in the two areas was due to twin signals, each carrying different emergency locator transmitter frequencies, received by a Singaporean satellite and an Indonesian military air base.
+The search in the two areas was due to two signals, each carrying different emergency locator transmitter frequencies, received by a Singaporean satellite and an Indonesian military air base.
 The two separate locations produced on radar screens were a spot on the sea in Majene and on land in Rantepao, Tana Toraja.
-(Note: An aeroplane has two ELTs: one, a portable unit, is located in the cockpit, emits on 121.5 MHz, and is activated by the plane ditching at sea; the other, a fixed ELT near the tail, emits on 406 MHz and is activated by a crash landing.)
+(Note: An aeroplane has two emergency position-indicating radio beacons (ELTs): one, a portable unit, located in the cockpit, emits on 121.5 MHz and is activated by the plane ditching at sea; the other, a fixed ELT near the tail, emits on 406 MHz and is activated by a crash landing.)
 Searches were then expanded throughout the Island of Sulawesi; some were triggered by unknown distress signals received by a commercial Lion Air flight and an airport.
 A police officer at the Barru district police operational centre said that all the districts with stretches of coastline along the Makasser Strait had teams searching for the plane.